-I've been a member of Hoylake Photographic Society for several years and my photography has been influenced by the work of some the best photographers in the North-West who have visited the club as guest speakers.
+I've been a member of Hoylake Photographic Society for several years now and my photography has been influenced by some the best photographers in the North-West who have visited the club as guest speakers.
 They have passed on their post processing techniques and tips over the years and out of this knowledge my own photographic style has emerged.
-My philosophy mirrors that of Ansel Adams who stated, "You don't take a photograph, you make it" and I enjoy the creative possibilities that post processing digital photographs provides.
-To help me to create my photographs I use Topaz and Nik software plugins for Photoshop and Lightroom which are my post processing tools.
+I'll shoot anything from landscapes, architecture, people, flowers, to sports.

 Since taking up photography I've tried my hand at Wedding photography which I found stressful, stock photography which I found boring and I'm now settled on producing fine art prints which suits my pictorial style of photography.
 My philosophy is simply to create something interesting and beautiful in camera and through post processing that some-one may wish to own, hang on their wall and enjoy.

 I'm the Prizewinner of the Williamson Open 2014 and you can buy a selection of my photographs and gift cards from Gallery 14 at the Williamson Art Gallery and Museum in Oxton, Birkenhead.
-I'm a regular participant in the Wirral Open Studio Tour and other local fairs.
+I'm a regular participant in the Wirral Open Studio Tour and other Wirral fairs.

 I hope you enjoy your visit to my website and a guestbook comment is always appreciated.